1Nameless/Minesweeper/README.md

-# A basic minesweeper clone for not
+# A basic minesweeper clone for now
 WIP